maxwellbrenner/UFCStats-Scraper/README.md

 ## 2. Data Cleaning Program - `(2) Cleaning event_masterlist`

-fter the scraper runs and generates `event_masterlist.csv`, the `(2) Cleaning event_masterlist` program should be run to further clean and structure the data.
+After the scraper runs and generates `event_masterlist.csv`, the `(2) Cleaning event_masterlist` program should be run to further clean and structure the data.

 ### Cleaning Steps